Mendez, Cavite: History

-1875-1903

 As time went on, the number of houses in Gahitan increased so that the sitio eventually became a barrio and finally a full-fledged town on 1 December 1875, thanks to Governor-General Jose Malcampo y Monje (1874-1877).
 Malcampo incorporated the three barrios of Gahitan, Palocpoc and Anuling into one independent municipality called Méndez Núñez, after a Spanish naval officer and close friend, Commodore Casto Méndez Núñez.

 In 1856, when they were still Spanish naval officers, Malcampo and Mendez-Nuñez, established the first Masonic lodge in Kawit under a charter from the Grand Lodge of Portugal.
 The friendship of these two officers had been tested in many a battle against Muslim pirates in Mindanao.

 Pedro Aure was the gobernadorcillo of Mendez during its first year as a municipality in 1876.
 Cayetano Aure, perhaps a relative of Pedro, was the first and only capitan municipal of Mendez during the First Philippine Republic (1899-1901).
 Pedro's son, Marcelino Aure, became a famous general during the Philippine Revolution.
 His nom de guerre was Alapaap (Cloud).

-Mendez continued to be a municipality from 1875 to 15 October 1903 when, under Public Act No. 947 of the Philippine Commission reduced the 22 municipalities of Cavite to nine.
-Mendez and Bailen (now General Aguinaldo) were incorporated into the municipality of Alfonso.
+Mendez continued to be a municipality from 1875 to October 15, 1903 when, under Act No. 947 of the Philippine Commission, reduced the 23 municipalities of Cavite to eleven.
+Mendez and Bailen (now General Emilio Aguinaldo) were incorporated into the municipality of Alfonso.

-1915-Present

-But 12 years later, on 1 January 1915, Mendez regained its independent status as a municipality of Cavite Province.
+But 12 years later, on January 1, 1915, Mendez regained its independent status as a municipality of Cavite.